Random Perturbations of Matrix Polynomials

 \subsection{Probability theory}

-In the whole paper we will work with one, hidden in the background in the usual manner, probability space.
+In the whole paper we will work with one probability space, which is hidden in the background in the usual manner.
 By $\Prob$ and $\Ex$ we denote the probability and expectation, respectively.
-Recall the following definition, cf. \cite{knowles2} Definition 2.1. \begin{definition} Let

-be two families of nonnegative random variables, where $U^{(N)}$ is possibly $N$ dependent parameter set.
-We say that $\xi$ is \textit{stochastically dominated by $\zeta$}\begin{itemize} \item \textit{ uniformly in $u$}, if for all $\eps>0$ and $\gamma>0$ we have
+We will use the symbol `const' to denote a universal constant, independent from $N$.